apycazo/codex/codex-rest/readme.md

 # Codex-Rest

 This is a sample rest service to be used as a feature demo.
-Obviously APIS do not required everything here, but should work as a demo.
+Obviously APIs do not required everything here, but should work as a demo.

 ## Servlets